 Without an instructor constantly watching over their shoulder, ready to answer any question at the raise of a hand, students have to regularly solve problems on their own.
 That ability to think critically is a key component of a science student’s education.

-Through the independence of at-home lab kits and the interactivity of our intuitive platform, today’s online science students are becoming more engaged, taking control over their own education, and building a strong and complex learning network between themselves, their peers, and their professors.
+Through the independence of at-home lab kits and the interactivity of our intuitive lab management platform, today’s online science students are becoming more engaged, taking control over their own education, and building a strong and complex learning network between themselves, their peers, and their professors.